xhiroga/FramePack/README.md

 FramePack-Dev is a fork that adds the following features to FramePack and FramePack LoRAReady.

 - Standalone execution.
 Run `uv run demo_gradio.py`
-- Add extra LoRA directories. `--extra-lora-dirs`
+- LoRA directories by argument. `--lora-dirs`
 - Embedding metadata to the generated video.
 - No Windows support.
 Use WSL2.